rfo909/CFT/README.md

 # Automation at all levels

-CFT is short for *ConfigTool*, and is an interpreted and interactive shell and programming language.
+CFT is short for *ConfigTool*, and is an interpreted and interactive programming language and shell.

-It was initiated because of a need for a decent scripting and automation tool in my job as a software developer, combined with my interest in parsers and interpreters.
+It was initiated because of a need for a decent automation tool in my job as a software developer, combined with my interest in parsers and interpreters.

 It's been in continous use since creation in 2018.

 Written in Java, it runs both on Linux (at home) and Windows environment (at work).

-*README last updated 2021-10-27*
+*README last updated 2021-11-09*

 ## Terminal based - shell-like